mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 Generics
 --------

-Unless wildcards are involved, generic types are **invariant** with respect to the parameterized type.
+Unless bounds are involved, generic types are **invariant** with respect to the parameterized type.
 So you can't do covariant ArrayLists like this:

 ~~~ java
 ArrayList<Clazz> ary = new ArrayList<SubClazz>(); // Error!